-However, this applies only to Annuity Plan benefits that were earned in a ministerial capacity.
-Any money transferred from the Annuity Plan to an I.R.A. does not qualify for the housing allowance designation.
+However, this applies only to Lifetime Retirement Income Plan (annuity plan) benefits that were earned in a ministerial capacity.
+Any money transferred from the annuity plan to an I.R.A. does not qualify for the housing allowance designation.
 Also, the amount you exclude as housing allowance cannot exceed the fair market or rental value of your property, including utilities and furnishings, if that is less than your actual out-of-pocket costs.

 A housing allowance is also not available to a minister's surviving spouse for benefits arising from the minister's employment, even if the surviving spouse is also ordained.
-A housing allowance attributable to pension income should not be treated as self- employment income, and, accordingly, should not be subject to Social Security taxes.
+A housing allowance attributable to pension income should not be treated as self-employment income, and, accordingly, should not be subject to Social Security taxes.